esl/MongooseIM/doc/operation-and-maintenance/known-issues.md

                  ]}
 ```

-Your client application has created some rooms without `background` option by mistake.
+Your client application has created some rooms without the `background` option by mistake.

 For every `id` in the `muc_light_rooms` table, you need to execute: